 You can also choose to have Google Calendar send reminders to your guests before a meeting starts.

-This technology would best serve the small group ministry and, on a very low budget for a small church, could be the video platform that a church uses to host its Sunday service.
+This technology would best serve the small group ministry and, on a very low budget for a small church to run their online church services, could be the video platform that a church uses to host its Sunday service.
 However, I recommend using a more involved live-streaming service for the service itself, as Zoom is not a live-streaming platform but a video chat platform.
 I’ll survey those products more below.

-If you have a young YouTube channel, your best option is to live-stream your service with a webcam such as a Mevo Plus.
+If you have a young YouTube channel, your best option is to live stream your church services with a webcam such as a Mevo Plus.

-Once you have your camera setup plugged into your computer, all you need to do is follow these steps:
+Once you have your camera setup plugged into your computer, all you need to do to live stream is follow these steps:

 • Open up YouTube on your computer.

 • Confirm that your channel is verified and that you have no live stream restrictions in the last 90 days.